mashadchowdhury/chatbot-swe-project/README.md

-# Software Engineering Project Chatbot that implements Wikipedia and Google Translate API
+# Software Engineering Project - Chatbot

 Where to find Individual Project files:
 1. All code incorporating the APIs into the Chatbot are located in **Chat/Chat/src/Chatbot/Chatbot.java** (10 points)